mrdwab/2657-R-Functions/docs/2657-Functions.md

 * `col.sort`: the columns *within* which there is data that need to be sorted.
     * Defaults to `NULL`, which means no sorting takes place.
     * Variables can be referred to either by a vector of their index numbers or by a vector of the variable names; full names must be provided.
+* `at.start`: Should the pattern matching be from the start of the variable name?
+    * Defaults to "TRUE".

 > NOTE: If you are sorting both by variables and within the columns, the `col.sort` order should be based on the location of the columns in the *new* `data.frame`, not the original `data.frame`.